barishaxxer/barishaxxer.github.io/content/custom/about.md

 ## About Code & Shield(C&S)
 ---
-<span style="color: gold;">C&S </span>operates under the 0xByteStream Foundatigoldith a mission to disseminate advanced knowledge across the IT field.
+<span style="color: gold;">C&S </span>operates under the 0xByteStream Foundation with a mission to disseminate advanced knowledge across the IT field.
 Our platform is dedicated to providing in-depth articles, technical write-ups, and comprehensive coding tutorials designed for seasoned IT professionals.
 With a focus on high-level insights and authoritative content, C&S aims to be a cornerstone for those seeking to deepen their expertise and stay at the cutting edge of technology.